openmrs/openmrs-eip/distribution/docs/README.md

     java -jar -Dspring.profiles.active=sender openmrs-eip-app-{VERSION}.jar
     ```
 Make sure no errors are reported when the application starts, you can find the logs in the configured directory which
-defaults to `{USER.HOME}/.openmrs-eip/logs/openmrs-eip.log`, where {USER.HOME} is the path to your user home directory.
+defaults to `{eip.home}/logs/openmrs-eip.log`, where {eip.home} is the path to your installation directory.

 # Security
 Sync messages exchanged  between the sender and the receiver can be encrypted.
 For that purpose, 2 Camel processors were